Frequently Asked Questions (FAQ)

 What is the difference between OVS and FLVS?

 Both programs utilize the same online curriculum and platform (FLVS).
-OVS classes are taught by local, Osceola County teachers and we follow the district calendar.
+OVS classes are taught by local Osceola County teachers and we follow the district calendar.
 OVS teachers are available by phone and you may also reach out to our local school office in St. Cloud.
+OVS has an articulation agreement with Valencia and oTECH.

 Will my student be required to take state testing?

 Students in this virtual platform are still required to take all state testing (FSA, EOC, AP, etc.).
 Failure to attend the testing will result in removal from the program.
 At this time, state testing is only conducted face-to-face.
-Parents are responsible to provide transportation to the testing location.
+Parents are responsible for providing transportation to the testing location.

 Can my student work at a flexible pace?